Symplectic foliated fillings of sphere cotangent bundles: Fillings in the Reeb case

 \subsection{Compact leaf bounds a compact leaf}

+The first step in analyzing a filling of the foliated sphere cotangent bundle in the Reeb case is to show that the filling of the compact leaf is compact.
+As part of Theorem \ref{thm:cptleaf}, we prove a broader result wherein we allow the compact leaf in the contact foliation to be $\bS^3$, $\R\P^3$, $\bT^3$ or any Lens space.
+Note that the result also holds for weak symplectic foliated fillings.

+The proof of Theorem \ref{thm:cptleaf} requires a monotonicity result, where we need the following notion of tameness.
+Let $(M,g)$ be a Riemannian manifold, and let $K \subset M$ be a closed subset containing the boundary $\partial M$.
+The complement $M \bs K$ is {\em tamed} if there is a positive lower bound $\inj$ on the injectivity radius for points in $M \bs K$, and there is a constant $0<r_0 < \inj$ such that there is a uniform bound on the differential of the exponential map and its inverse on $B_{r_0}(m)$ for all $m \in M \bs K$.

+\begin{proposition} {\rm(Bound on the diameter in terms of area \cite[Proposition 4.4.1]{Aud:JH})} Suppose $(W,\om,J)$ is a symplectic manifold with a compatible almost complex structure.
+Let $K \subset W$ be a closed set containing $\partial W$ such that the complement $W \bs K$ with metric $\om(\cdot, J \cdot)$ is tamed in the sense defined in preceding paragraph.
+Then, there is a constant $C>0$ for which the following is satisfied: For any compact set $K \subset W$, and any compact connected $J$-holomorphic curve $f:\Sig \to W$ whose image intersects $K$ and $f(\partial \Sig) \subset K$, the image of $f$ is contained in a neighbourhood of $K$ of size $C(1+\int_\Sig f^*\om)$. \end{proposition}

 \begin{proof}[Proof of Theorem \ref{thm:cptleaf}] For each of the three-manifolds in this theorem, the filling is foliated by holomorphic curves.
 See Eliashberg \cite{Eliash:holdiscs} for $\bS^3$, Hind \cite{Hind:rp3} for $\R\P^3$, Hind \cite{Hind:lens} for Lens spaces $L(p,1)$ and Wendl \cite{Wendl} for $\bT^3$.
-The holomorphic curves in the filling intersect the boundary $L_M$, and have an energy bound.
+The holomorphic curves in the filling intersect the boundary $L_M$, and have a bound on symplectic area by Proposition \ref{prop:energyhomology}.
 The result is proved by showing that given an energy bound, the image of the curve is contained in a fixed diameter of the boundary.
-This is a consequence of applying the monotonicity result Proposition \ref{prop:bddia} to the leaf $L$.
-This result is applicable on $L$ because there is an upper bound on its curvature, and a positive lower bound on the injectivity radius.
-This is because the leaf $L$ is a complete submanifold with bounded second fundamental form in a compact manifold $M$. \end{proof}
+This is a consequence of applying the monotonicity result Proposition \ref{prop:bddia} to the leaf $L$, with $K$ be a closed tubular neighborhood of $\partial W=M$.
+The result is indeed applicable on $L$ because the tameness conditions follow from the compactness of the filling $W$. \end{proof}

-Next, we prove corollary \ref{coro:compact} from the introduction. \begin{proof}[Proof of Corollary \ref{coro:compact}] Denote by $\cC_\partial$ the subset of points of $W$ which belong to closed leaves which intersect the boundary.
-It is a closed non-empty subset of $W$ (\cite{Candel:book}, Theorem 6.1.1).
-Assume, by contradiction, that $\cC_\partial$ is not open.
-Then, there is a sequence of points $p_n\not \in \cC_{\partial}$ in the interior of $W$ which converge to a point $p_{\infty} \in L \subset \cC_\delta$.
-We can assume that the points lie on a local transverse segment $l$ over $p_{\infty}$.
-The leaf $L$ is the standard symplectic filling of one of the contact manifolds in the given list.
-All of them share the property $\pi_1(L, \partial L))=0$.
-Therefore, the holonomy transport of $l$ through any path in $L$ is trivial unless the path touches the boundary.
-Therefore, for $n$ large enough, $p_n$ lies in a leaf $L_n$ that has to get arbitrarily close to the boundary, so it intersects the boundary.
-We conclude that $p_n\in \cC_{\delta}$, thus $\cC_{\delta}$ is open. \end{proof}